NeuroTechX/bci-workshop/INSTRUCTIONS.md

 ![ex1_figures](fig/lsl_viewer.png?raw=true "Visualizing EEG with `lsl-viewer.py`")

+If the data is out of bounds, press `d` to toggle filter.

 ## Exercise 1: A simple neurofeedback interface

 In this first exercise, we will learn how to visualize the raw EEG signals that come from the Muse inside a Python application.
 We will also extract and visualize basic features of the raw EEG signals.
 This will showcase a first basic use of a Brain-Computer Interface: a so-called neurofeedback interface.